ProofSuite/tokensale-dashboard/README.md

 Luckily, the user can download their token wallet and and even open and manage it on MEW if that is what they prefer.

-Also, Special Thanks [Smart Sense Solutions](https://smartsensesolutions.com/) for their assistance on getting the first iteration of this dashboard ready.

-#Table of Contents

-{{TOC}}

 # 1. Application Summary

 **FrontEnd**